 Security then received a call and told me that they would not be meeting with me.
 Apparently they had decided to go in another direction and had a security guard relay that information to me.

 I was appalled.
 I even sent the recruiter and the hiring manager an email telling them how unprofessional they were in how they handled the process.
-They never had the decency to reply or apologize.” - Ronnie Cheng, Co-Founder & VP of Marketing at Digital Astronauts
+They never had the decency to reply or apologize.” - Ronny Cheng, Co-Founder & VP of Marketing at Digital Astronauts

 Recruiting Mistake #2 - Repeated contact to uninterested/unqualified candidates